-For the most trusted Bristol area home health services, turn to Live Free Home Health Care.
+For the most trusted Meredith area home health care services, turn to Live Free Home Health Care.
 We can help senior loved ones maximize cognitive functioning and general health and wellbeing through individualized in-home care services that can include:

 - Providing transportation to outings, the gym, exercise classes, medical appointments, and more

 - Companionship to enhance socialization and take part in mentally-stimulating games and puzzles, conversations, exercising together, learning new skills and trying new hobbies together, and so much more